free-drones/drone_interactive_map/src/back-end/README.md

 The folder **tests** contains all tests for the system.
 All tests in the folder **unittests** can be executed automatically by running the command below.
 Tests located in **manual** requires that the front-end and back-end is running and that certain requests and actions are performed.
-`database_tests.py` and `flask_tester.py` are unit tests for testing the database and the communinication between this server and the front-end.
+`database_tests.py` and `flask_tester.py` are unit tests for testing the database and the communication between this server and the front-end.

 ```bash
 python/python3 -m path_to_test